mattpetrie/React-Node-Project-Seed/README.md

 The tech choices here are oriented not just toward performance of the final application, but also ease and speed of configuration and development.
 The goal is to have a toolchain that facilitates both rapid prototyping of new project and simple onboarding for collaborators.

 ## Components For The Win!
-The architecture of this app is centered around components (specifically, React components).
+The architecture of this app is centered around components - specifically, React components.
 Each component under the `./src/js/components` directory includes the **stylesheets and tests for the component along with the JavasScript/JSX in the same directory**.

 This seperation of concerns centered around functionality rather than type allows components to be added, modified, or removed with out impacting any other aspect of the app.
 Removing a component should, for example, not leave you with a bunch of broken tests that are still expecting the component to exist.
 A component directory should in theory be able to be copied into a completely separate and still retain its functionality and core styling.